- factitious (adj.)

 - fado (n.)

 - popular music style of Portugal, 1902, from Latin fatum "fate, destiny" (see fate (n.)).
 Because the songs tell the fates of their subjects.
+The music itself is from the earlier lundum, popular late 18c.-early 19c., said to be of African origin via Angola or Brazil.

 - fadoodle (n.)